-MD&A's Air Gap-Bot, our generator in-situ inspection robot, can perform full generator inspections without removing the field.
-Saving time on the outage!
+MD&A's Air Gap-Bot, our generator in-situ inspection robot, can perform full generator inspections without removing the field, saving time on the outage!

 We can provide time and location stamped high-definition video and still images.
-The MD&A Air Gap-Bot can be used on generators with entrance gaps as narrow as 0.9" and can perform a vision inspection, a stator wedge tightness assessment, and an Electromagnetic Core Imperfection Detection (ELCID) in order to find possible faults, shorts, material deterioration and more.
+The MD&A Air Gap-Bot can be used on generators with entrance gaps as narrow as 0.9" and can perform a visual inspection, a stator wedge tightness assessment, and an Electromagnetic Core Imperfection Detection (ELCID) in order to find possible faults, shorts, material deterioration and more.